tmtsoftware/csw/docs/src/main/services/database.md

 Java
 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/csw/database/JAssemblyComponentHandlers.java) { #dsl-fetch }

+@@@note

+Make sure that variable name and type of Films class is same as column's name and type in database.
+This is necessary for successful mapping of table fields to domain model class.

+@@@

 ### Stored Function

 To create a stored function, use the DSLContext as follows: